SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 https://github.com/nrontsis/PILCO

 ## Cite this work
-If my implementation has been useful to you, please cite thsi github in your research.
+If my implementation has been useful to you, please cite this github in your research.
 Thank you.

 ## Contact me
 You can contact me on linkedin: https://www.linkedin.com/in/simon-rennotte-96aa04169/